 Strong university results are no longer enough for candidates to be able to command the packages they are seeking; if they can back up their formal qualifications with highly sought after soft skills, plenty of doors will open for them.

-The survey was the result of data collected from Bentleys, BDO, DKM, Grant Thornton, Pitcher Partners, William Buck, HLB, Vincents, PKF and Hall Chadwick.
+The survey was the result of data collected from a wide range of firms including Bentleys, BDO, DKM, Grant Thornton, Pitcher Partners, William Buck, HLB, Vincents, PKF and Hall Chadwick.

 For more on MW Recruitment’s 2018 Salary Survey for second tier accounting firms, click here or contact us on 07 3009 6409.